Latest GMX (GMX) News Update

 Deep Dive

-Overview: A planned upgrade will let traders share collateral across all positions, using unrealized profits from one trade as margin for others.
-This replaces isolated margin accounts, reducing liquidation risks (GMX Development Plan).
+Overview: v2.3 will let traders share collateral across positions, using unrealized profits from one trade to fund others.

 Conclusion